UCSolarCarTeam/Epsilon-Telemetry-Test-Tool/README.md

 In this repo, there are dependencies needed for before you will be able to build or run anything.

+Before proceding with the installation, contact the Visual Communication leads to get your conan account set up.

 If you don't already have conan installed from another project, run the setup script:

 `./EpsilonTestToolSetup.sh`